-What types of universities are there in Canada?
 Until the late 1980s, universities had a monopoly on the delivery of bachelor's degrees in Canada, and they still do in Quebec and the four Atlantic provinces.
-Over the past 30 years, the governments of British Columbia, Alberta and Ontario have begun to allow some colleges to deliver degrees as well, sometimes to widen access to the four-year degree, and sometimes simply to promote more competition in the postsecondary sector.
-Some of these institutions have since become universities in their own right (e.g. Vancouver Island University, Mount Royal University); of the remainder, a good number have begun to style themselves as polytechnics.
-Universities do, however, maintain a monopoly over graduate education and basic research, though colleges and polytechnics have begun to carve out their own niches in applied research.
-Although Canada has no official university typology-and while Canadian universities come in a variety of shapes and sizes - they do tend to converge on several "types".
+Over the past 30 years, the Governments of British Columbia, Alberta, Ontario and Manitoba have begun to allow some colleges to deliver degrees as well, sometimes to widen access to the four-year degree, and sometimes simply to promote more competition in the postsecondary sector.
+Some of these institutions have since become universities in their own right (e.g. Vancouver Island University, Mount Royal University); of the remainder, a good number have begun to style themselves as "polytechnics" (see below).
+Universities do, however, maintain a monopoly over graduate education and basic research, though many colleges and polytechnics have over the past two decades carved out their own niches in applied research.

+Canada has no official university typology.
+However, while Canadian universities come in a variety of shapes and sizes, they do tend to converge on a number of "types".
 Firstly, there are the large research universities with medical schools.
-There are fourteen of these, and they make up nearly all of what is known as the "U-15" group.
+There are fourteen of these, and they make up nearly all of what is known as the "U-15" group of universities (the fifteenth member, Waterloo, has neither a business school nor a medical school, but is included in the group because of its excellence in specific areas of technology).
 There are also a large number of small, non-research-intensive institutions, including a number of denominational universities (e.g. Redeemer), art schools (e.g. Nova Scotia College of Art and Design), the "Maple League" of Liberal Arts Colleges (e.g. Bishop's, Mount Allison, St. Francis Xavier and Acadia), or institutions that serve small cities and associated rural areas (e.g. University of Northern British Columbia, University of Prince Edward Island, Brandon University).
-In between, there are many institutions ranging in enrollment from about 5,000 to 50,000 which are usually given the label of comprehensive universities.
-The smaller ones (e.g. Trent University) to some degree 62 resemble liberal arts colleges in their focus on undergraduate instruction while the larger ones (e.g. Guelph, Simon Fraser) are, on some counts, more research intensive than some members of the U-15.
+In between, there are many institutions ranging in enrollment from about 5,000 to 50,000 which are usually given the label of "comprehensive" universities.
+The smaller ones (e.g. Trent University) resemble liberal arts colleges in their focus on undergraduate instruction while the larger ones (e.g. Guelph, Simon Fraser) are, on some measures, more research-intensive than some members of the U-15.